smackcrane/zettelkasten/README.md

 - `CTRL+n` (new) to create and edit new zettel
 - `r` (refresh) to refresh list (after adding or editing zettel)
 - `/` (vim-style) to start a search, then type search query, then `ENTER` to interact with search results or `ESC` to cancel search
+- `//` to only search titles rather than full text
 - `:` (vim-style) to start a command, then type command, then `ENTER` to execute or `ESC` to cancel.
 Recognized commands:
     - `protograph` to visualize zettel network using [amackcrane/protograph](https://github.com/amackcrane/protograph)